280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 2. Update the config files to match your use case
 3. Push changes and confirm the workflows are running
 4. Firmwares will be available in the action artifacts

-## Flash the Firmware

-Download your choice of firmware from the Releases page.
-Choose a combination of format (Bluetooth/Dongle) and layout (QWERTY, etc.), then follow the steps below to flash it to your keyboard

-1. Unzip the firmware bundle
-2. One at a time, plug the devices into the computer through USB
-3. Double press the reset button on the nice!nano
-4. The keyboard will mount as a removable storage device
-5. Copy the applicable uf2 file into the storage device
-6. It will take a moment, then it will unmount and restart itself.
-7. Repeat these steps for all devices.
-8. If you've flashed one of the prospector dongle builds, you'll need to power on the dongle, then the left side before the right.
-This will sync the battery widget to the correct side.

-> [!NOTE]
-> If you are flashing the firmware for the first time, or if you're switching between the dongle and the Bluetooth/USB configuration, flash the reset firmware to all the devices first

 ## Credits